JonJagger/cyber-dojo/readme.txt

 Start coding
 ============
-Enter the 10-character (case insensutive, 5 chars are usually enough) id on each participating computer and click start coding.
+Enter the 10-character id (case insensitive, 5 chars are usually enough) on each participating computer and click start coding.
 The server will assign each computer an animal 'avatar' (eg Panda).
 The animal provides identity for each computer.
-You can resume coding at any time by choosing the animal.
-This is handy if a laptop has to retire as a new laptop can instantly replace it.
+You can resume coding (from the home page) at any time by choosing the animal.
+This is handy if a participant has to leave and take their laptop as a new laptop can instantly replace it.

 Traffic Lights